noir-lang/noir/yellow-paper/docs/contract-deployment/instances.md

 Upon seeing a `ContractInstanceDeployed` event from the canonical `ContractInstanceDeployer` contract, nodes are expected to store the address and preimage, so they can verify executed code during public code execution as described in the next section.

 The `ContractInstanceDeployer` contract provides two implementations of the `deploy` function: a private and a public one.
-Contracts with a private constructor are expected to use the former, and contracts with public constructors expected to use the latter.
-Contracts that have already been privately Initialized can use either.

 ### Genesis